 The function of each of these templates should be apparent from the context and the app or provider documentation and by applying some common sense.

 Templates are parsed whenever they are changed, and the parsed versions are generated in a subfolder called _parsed, with .parsed added to the file name (Figure 6.1).
 The parser relies on valid html/xml, and will try to fix minor issues – but if the markup is in bad shape, parsing might not work as expected.

 During development and after deploying design changes to a solution it's usually a good idea to delete any parsed versions of affected files - this will force the browser to parse the templates anew and prevent issues in frontend.

-You can disable parsing on the headnode by setting the data-setting disableparsing to true:
+You can disable parsing in the head section by setting the data-setting disableparsing to true:

-If set to true, the head node will not be parsed and all content (title, meta tags, static resources, etc,) are not inserted.
+If set to true, the head section will not be parsed and all content (title, meta tags, static resources, etc,) are not inserted.